 Trade unions represent individual workers when they have a problem at work.
-If an employee feels he is being unfairly treated, he can ask the union representative to help sort out the difficulty with the manager or employer.
+If an employee feels he is being treated unfairly, he can ask the union representative to help sorting out the difficulty with the manager or employer.
 Unions also offer their members legal representation.
 Normally this is to help people get financial compensation for work-related injuries or to assist people who have to take their employer to court.

 Voice in decisions affecting workers

-The economic security of employees is determined not only by the level of wages and duration of their employment, but also by the managementís personal policies which include selection of employees for lay offs, retrenchment, promotion and transfer.
+The economic security of employees is determined not only by the level of wages and duration of their employment, but also by the management's personnel policies which include selection of employees for layoffs, retrenchment, promotion and transfer.
 These policies directly affect workers.
 The evaluation criteria for such decisions may not be fair.
 So, the intervention of unions in such decision making is a way through which workers can have their say in the decision making to safeguard their interests.